denisecodes/makers_airflow_dag_challenge/plan_and_approach.md

     1. Import the necessary python libraries and methods
     2. Set the default arguments in a dictionary and create the Dag object with the parameters required
     3. Set the necessary SQL queries for ETL process
+    4. Define the order of the steps

 3. Run the DAG script
     1. Unpause the dag
     2. Run the dag
+    3. Fix any errors until every step is green

 ### TablePlus process